goggledefogger/smugglers-town-ai-gemini/TASKS.md

 # Smuggler's Town - Feature Implementation

-Core gameplay loop and networking implementation for the Real-World Map CTF Racer.
+Core gameplay loop and networking implementation for a real-time multiplayer game where players retrieve items and return them to their base.

 ## Completed Tasks